Citroen C3 Review & Prices

 The C3 feels like it was made for the city.
 You sit up much higher than in most cheap cars, for a start, and visibility out of the upright windscreen and large windows is pretty good all-round with just a small blind spot over your shoulder.

-The 99hp petrol engine feels peppy at town speeds, but the five-speed manual gearbox does feel a little bit loose and baggy - a Dacia Sandero has a more precise shift.
-It’s the only gearbox on offer, at least until the C3 Hybrid arrives with its six-speed automatic.
+The 99hp petrol engine is peppy at town speeds, but the six-speed manual gearbox does feel a little bit loose and baggy - a Dacia Sandero has a more precise shift.

 The C3’s steering is super-light and makes short work of nipping into tight spaces or parking.
 It’s easy to judge the car’s extremities, too, as it’s pretty much a box.
 You even get rear parking sensors as standard, or a reversing camera on the higher trim level.